Haroldov/Coursera_Capstone/Final Report.md

 * New York neighborhoods: https://ibm.box.com/shared/static/fbpwbovar7lf8p5sgddm06cgipa2rxpe.json
 * Toronto neighborhoods: https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M

 <p align="justify">The data downloaded are the neighborhoods located in New York and Toronto.
 Moreover, their specific coordinates are merged.
 Only Manhattan neighborhoods and boroughs that contain the string "Toronto" are taken into account.
 A Foursquare API GET request is sent in order to adquire the surrounds venues that are within a radius of 500m.
 The data is formated using one hot encoding with the categories of each venue.
-Then, the venues are group by neighborhoods computing the mean of each feature.</p>
+Then, the venues are grouped by neighborhoods computing the mean of each feature.</p>

 <p align="justify">The similarities will be determined based on the frequency of the categories found in the neighborhoods.
 These similarities found are a strong indicator for a user and can help him to decide whether to move in a particular neighborhood near the center of Toronto or not. </p>

 ## 3. Methodology

+### 3.1.
+Feature Extraction
+<p align="justify">For feature extraction One Hot Encoding is used in terms of categories.
+Therefore, each feature is a category that belongs to a venue.
+Each feature becomes binary, this means that **1** means this category is found in the venue and **0** means the opposite.
+Then, all the venues are grouped by the neighborhoods, computing at the same time the mean.
+This will give us a venue for each row and each column will contain the frequency of occurrance of that particular category.</p>

+### 3.2.
+Unsupervised Learning
+#### K-Means:
+<p align="justify">blablabla </p>

 <p align="justify"> Section which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, and what machine learnings were used and why. </p>